-On the TKE console, bind the test workload with an HPA configuration.
-For more information about how to bind an HPA configuration, see HPA Directions.
-As an example, this document describes the configuration of a policy under which scale-out is triggered when the network egress bandwidth reaches 0.15 Mbps (150 Kbps), as shown in the
+In the TKE Console, bind the test workload with an HPA configuration.
+For more information about how to bind an HPA configuration, see Directions.
+As an example, this document describes the configuration of a policy under which scale-out is triggered when the network egress bandwidth reaches 0.15 Mbps (150 Kbps), as shown below: